00decy/PF2-API/README.md

  - eg `/feats?archetype=Fighter`

 All other query parameters ignored.
 Queries return empty `results` list if no matches are found.
-If none of the listed query parameters are given, returns all traits.
+If none of the listed query parameters are given, returns all feats.

 example: `/feats`
 ```